 The data flow analysis is not intended to be a fully complete feature.
-You must only treat the warnings of the form CnnnnW given by the compiler as a guide, and not rely on these warnings to identify faulty code reliably.
+You must only treat C4017W warnings given by the compiler as a guide, and not rely on them to identify faulty code reliably.
 The compiler never provides as much information as a special purpose tool such as Lint.

-C3018W division by zero: <entity>

-Constant propagation shows that a divide or remainder operator has a second operand with value 0.
+C4018W: division by zero: <entity> Constant propagation shows that a divide or remainder operator has a second operand with value 0.
 It is an error if execution reaches this expression.
 The compiler returns a result of 0 for a divide by constant 0.

-C3038E Function too large or complicated to compile (0x<num>)
+C4038E: Function too large or complicated to compile (0x<num>)

-C3041U I/O error writing '<entity>': <entity>
+C4041U: I/O error writing '<entity>': <entity>

-C3047U Too many errors
+C4047U: Too many errors

-${\bf C3048U}$ out of store while compiling with -g.
+C4048U: out of store while compiling with -g.
 Allocation size was <entity>, system size is <entity>

-C3049U out of store.
+C4049U: out of store.
 Allocation size was <entity>, system size is <entity>